MikroElektronika/mikrosdk_click_v2/clicks/10dof/README.md

 ### Application Task

-> Displays temperature, humidity and pressure data from the BMP180 and BNO055 sensors.
+> Displays temperature and pressure data from the BMP180 and BNO055 sensors.

 ```c
 void application_task ( void )